Wrestler Mijain Lopez Puts Lewis, Phelps In Shade With Fifth Successive Olympic Gold - UrduPoint

 A legend of wrestling, Lopez had retired after the 2021 Tokyo Games before returning to the sport to achieve his landmark triumph.

-Despite a three-year absence, Lopez stunned world champion Amin Mirzazadeh of Iran in the quarter-finals in Paris.
+Despite a three-year absence -- and having suffered four herniated discs -- Lopez stunned world champion Amin Mirzazadeh of Iran in the quarter-finals in Paris.

-Victory in the final on Tuesday may have been particularly sweet as it came against Cuban-born Acosta, now a naturalised Chilean.
+Victory in the final on Tuesday was bittersweet as it came against close friend Acosta.

-In six Olympic appearances, Lopez now has 22 victories against just one defeat which came in the quarter-finals of the 2004 Games in Athens.
+In six Olympic appearances, Lopez now has 22 victories against just one defeat which came in the quarter-finals of the 2004 Athens Games.

+"He is not very interested in glory.
+He does this for the love of his sport, for his pleasure.
+If God gave him the opportunity to be the greatest in history, why not take advantage of it?" his coach Raul Trujillo told AFP.

+Lopez received a standing ovation from the crowd on Tuesday before the legend placed his shoes in the middle of the mat, a tradition for retiring wrestlers.

 Recent Stories